jukrb0x/dotfiles-macos-intel/README.md

 My old-school way to manage dotfiles, put dotfiles inside `.config/` and then create softlink in `$HOME` folder to its original.

 I stick to this way for some files such as `.zshrc`, even it is unnecessary with `yadm`.
 However, it's a bit annoying to add files outside `.config/` one by one since `$HOME` is not a real git directory.

+# Tips
+- Try not to add system-related files into this project, keep pure to application itself.

+    > There are occasions when this cannot be avoided, for example, absolute pathname includes username.
+- Exclude any secret file such as private keys and personal information.
+- Exclude unnecessary and temporary files such as cache
+- Exclude Git repository or Use git submodule
+- Exclude softlinks, `yadm` will manage dotfiles under `$HOME` directory, softlink is deprecated.

 ## TODOs